-- Leukapheresis Non-mobilized peripheral blood mononuclear cells are collected by leukapheresis.

-Transportation of leukapheresis material
+- 1. Leukapheresis - Non-mobilized peripheral blood mononuclear cells are collected by leukapheresis. - 2.
+Transportation of leukapheresis material.

-- Transportation of leukapheresis material.

-The collected leukapheresis material is packed in a refrigerated container maintained at 2°C to 8°C and transported-under refrigerated conditions to a manufacturing facility of Abecma.
+The collected leukapheresis material is packed in a refrigerated container maintained at 2°C to 8°C and transported under refrigerated conditions to a manufacturing facility of Abecma.